bloxberg-org/blips/blips/blip-2-researchcertificate.md

     function tokenURI(uint256 _tokenId) external view returns (string);

     /// @notice Token Hash is an algorithmic identifier generated from bloxberg Research Object Certificate JSON-LD file(s)
-    /// that MUST include a unique hash of the file byte content and metadata of the Research Object Certificate(s) to be certified. function tokenHash(uint256 _tokenId) external view returns (string);
+    /// that MUST include a unique identifier of the file byte content and metadata of the Research Object Certificate(s) to be certified. function tokenHash(uint256 _tokenId) external view returns (string);
 }
 ```